2muchcoffeecom/ngx-restangular/README.md

 **[Back to top](#table-of-contents)**

 # How do I add this to my project in angular 4?

 You can download this by:

+* Using npm and running `npm install --save ngx-restangular@1.0.13`

+# How do I add this to my project in angular 5?

+You can download this by: